 Geo-caching can be an activity that you use to add fun to a camping trip, or it can be the main reason to visit a park.
-Most state parks have at least one geo-cache within its boundaries.
+Most state parks have at least one geo-cache.
 The caches range from simple quick grabs easily reached from a park trail to more challenging multi-caches that require one to solve a puzzle or collect information at one site before you can move on to the next.
 Some are Virtual Caches, Earth Caches or Waymarks, which locations without an actual cache box.
 Participants usually have to log a visit to this type of cache by answering a question only he or she would know as a result of the visit, or by sending in a photo taken at the site.
 Waymarking has its website at www.waymarking.com.

 Letterboxes are an earlier type of treasure hunting that uses detailed directions and navigation clues to find the stash.
 A letterbox usually contains an ink stamp that the finder uses to record the visit, and the finder likewise leaves his or her personal stamp in the logbook.
 Visit www.letterboxing.org for more information.

 Learn about rewards you can get by geo-caching in Virginia State Parks.

 In addition to public caches, many parks have developed special games, nature trails and activities that use And there's usually a statewide geo-caching adventure that offers prizes.
 GPS technologies.
 Some activities are set up on a permanent basis so families and individuals can drop by to play while others are set up for scheduled groups.
 Contact individual parks for more information.